 Read below for advice on how to resign with class and move on from your job.

-Before you head out the door, there are some things you should do to make sure you leave on the best note possible.
-Review 15 tips to ensure a smooth departure.
+Before you head out the door, there are some things you should do to make sure you leave your job on the best note possible.

 That being said, there are legitimate reasons for quitting your job.
-There are also circumstances beyond your control where quitting may be the option.
-Here are good reasons to resign.
+There are also circumstances beyond your control where leaving may be the option.

 It's good resignation etiquette to tell your supervisor you are resigning before you tell your co-workers.
 You don't want the company to discover that you're quitting through the grapevine.